ringwormGO-organization/Termi/README.md

       - copy GLFW header files to `/usr/include/GLFW`,
       - copy `libglfw.so` and `libGL.so` to `/usr/lib/`.

-    - Or you can use header files included with Termi which is default behaviour (enabled for the sake of Andrej, Stjepan and Windows version), see instructions down below:
+    - Or you can use header files included with Termi which is default behavior (enabled for the sake of Andrej, Stjepan and Windows version), see instructions down below:
       - check are they in `Termi-Other/Termi-GUI/includes`,
       - install or compile GLFW package through your package manager,
       - enable such option in `Settings.hpp` and in `main.cpp`.